 How to Book the Best Airbnb

 Our standards for what makes the best Airbnb have changed.
-Now, the most important factor is finding a stay with a flexible cancellation policy.
+Now, one of the most important factors is finding a stay with a flexible, and not strict, cancellation policy.

 But what else should you consider when choosing a stay for your next trip?
 These are our best tips for booking the best Airbnb, every time.

 The area where you start and end your days on vacation has a huge impact on your overall experience, after all.
 Stay far out and you’ll need to take an Uber or use the metro system to get to the city center.
 Stay in the city center and you may hear cars all night.
 Certain neighborhoods may have more dining and public transportation options than others.
 These are all things to consider when deciding which area of a city you’d like to stay in during your trip.

 Take a look at a map of the city you are visiting and get to know the city.
 Google which neighborhoods are the safest, liveliest, have the most boutique shops, have the best foodie restaurants, and so on.
 Only you can decide what fits the bill for your trip.

 It can be helpful to decide on some activities and attractions you want to visit before booking accommodations.
 Easy accessibility to awesome restaurants and main attractions is a key component to picking the best Airbnb.
 Typically, homes that are closer to the city center will cost more.
 If you’re looking for a cheaper Airbnb outside of the city center, take into consideration the cost of an Uber or public transportation to get into town.

 For some major cities, Airbnb will suggest some neighborhoods to give you a feel for the neighborhoods in a city and help you choose the best one for you.
 For all other cities, using the map feature can come in very handy for selecting the best area of town for your stay.